Essential Geography Study Materials for Competitive Exams

 examguru by ExamGuru

-The state and union territory capitals are sorted according to the administrative, legislative and judicial capitals.
-The administrative capital is where the executive government offices are located.
-The legislative capital is where the state as
+State and Union Territory Capitals of India Overview of Capitals The state and union territory capitals are sorted according to the administrative, legislative, and judicial capitals.
+The administrative capital is where the ex

 examguru by ExamGuru

-Census 2011 was the 15th census of its kind since 1872.
-It was held in two phases: House listing and Housing Census (April to September, 2010) and Population Enumeration (February 9 to 28, 2011 with Revisional round during 1st to 5th March, 20
+Introduction Census 2011 was the 15th census of its kind since 1872.
+It was held in two phases: House listing and Housing Census (April to September, 2010) and Population Enumeration (February 9 to 28, 2011, with a Revisional round during 1st

 examguru by ExamGuru